puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

       "private": true
     }
     ```
-7. In the same **/tasks** directory, create a metadata JSON file for the Linux task called **backup_linux_logs.json**.
-Add the following content to the file, which provides a name, description, and privacy settings for the Linux task:
+7. In the same **tasks** directory, create a new file for the Linux task metadata.
+Add the following content to the file, which provides a name, description, and privacy settings for the Linux task.
+Then, save the metadata file as  **backup_linux_logs.json**. :
     ```
     {
       "name": "Linux backup",